FullstackCodingGuy/AlphaFeatureToggler/SETUP_API.md

 # AlphaFeatureToggler Setup Guide for API Solutions

-This guide explains how to integrate the AlphaFeatureToggler library into a new .NET API solution, including code snippets, demo data, and how to leverage audit logging for feature flag changes.
+This guide explains how to integrate the AlphaFeatureToggler library into a new .NET API solution, including code snippets, demo data, caching options, and how to leverage audit logging for feature flag changes.

 ---